 Myth 7: Anxiety treatment is not a typical form of treatment in therapy.

 Fact: One in every five Americans in their adult years have had some form of an anxiety episode in any given year.
-As such, anxiety treatments in our Houston Grief Recovery Center is quite common amongst our clients.
+As such, anxiety treatments in our Grief Recovery Center is quite common amongst our clients.
 When you have an anxiety disorder or anxious tendencies, you are most often isolated from others to avoid stressful human interactions.
 This is why most clients find it surprising, yet comforting that they are not the only ones going through anxiety treatments.

 Anxiety disorders and feeling anxious can make it very difficult to seek professional assistance to recover.
 We hope that we have dispelled some myths around the topic so that you feel safer to reach out for help if you are feeling an overwhelming anxiousness.
 Do you know of any myths around anxiety treatments?
-Let our therapists know and contact us at the Grief Recovery Center for more info today.
+Let our therapists know and contact us at the Grief Recovery Center in Houston, TX for more info today.